semaphoreci/semaphore/docs/docs/using-semaphore/tasks.md

     ![Task creation step 1: name and description](./img/task-create-1.jpg)

 5. Type the repository branch and [pipeline](./pipelines) file to execute.
 The only requisite is that the pipeline file exists in that branch.
-It doesn't need (but it can) to be conencted with a promotion to any other pipeline
+It doesn't need (but it can) to be connected with a promotion to any other pipeline
 6. Press **Next**

     ![Task creation step 2: branch and pipeline](./img/task-create-2.jpg)

 7. Optionally, you can add parameters.
-These work exacly the same as [parameterized promotions](./promotions#parameters)
+These work exactly the same as [parameterized promotions](./promotions#parameters)

     ![Task creation step 3: parameters](./img/task-create-3.jpg)